ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

 **Forward Kinematics**

-The forward kinematics of the differential drive model can be calculated from the unicycle model above, with
+The forward kinematics of the differential drive model can be calculated from the unicycle model above using

 .. math::
   v_{b,x} &= \frac{v_{right} + v_{left}}{2} \\